hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/05-the-story-of-zahhak-and-kawa-the-smith.md

 >
 > Despise not such though weak.
 I therefore need
 >
-> A larger host — men, dlvs, and fairies too —
+> A larger host — men, divs, and fairies too —
 >
 > And ask your aid, for rumours trouble me ;
 >